How to Heal a Traumatic Experience

 The first thing we need to know is that we have all suffered some trauma at some point in our lives, and that these traumatic experiences alter the way our brain and nervous system communicate.

-A trauma caused by an event that occurred when you were a child, may have remained intact for 50 years, conditioning the rest of your life.
+Trauma is an intrinsic part of the human experience, shaping the way our brains and nervous systems function.
+A trauma caused by an event that occurred when you were a child, may have remained intact for 40-50 years, conditioning the rest of your life.

-Our brain keeps the memory of traumatic experiences and it keeps them constantly present so that «that happening» never happens again, but in doing so, it keeps us trapped in the trauma.
+Our brain, in its innate desire to protect us, stores these memories and keeps them constantly present so that «that happening» never happens again, but in doing so inadvertently keeps us trapped in the trauma.

 It’s hard to understand that your brain’s strain is the cause that keeps you trapped in the trauma, but that is the way it works.